jeldrint/Blog-API-Server/README.md

 May 4
 -
 * need natin ng frontend para sa presentation.
-For example yung pagkakalagay ng Title, Header, Body, tapos yung different types of fonts, etc.
+For example yung pagkakalagay ng Title, Header, Body, tapos yung different types of fonts, etc.☑️

-* I tried connecting to mongoDB, in a cluster, but with a different databases. and I have to specify which database should I connnect to.
+* I tried connecting to mongoDB, in a cluster, but with a different databases. and I have to specify which database should I connnect to.☑️

+* Logging in as the admin / blog author

+* Sign up for regular accounts